ANACAPRI & CAPRI, ART AND THE JET SET

 Culture & local gems, Less than 1 hour walking

 Find out why such a small island has enchanted artists, aristocrats, revolutionaries and jet-setters.
 Here are a few clues: the colorful houses of Marina Grande, cliffs rising from the sea, the eclectic Villa San Michele house and museum and Piazza Umberto I with its outside tables, exclusive boutiques and fashionable establishments.

 - Marina Grande

-- The transfer to Capri takes approximately 45 minutes.
+- The transfer by hydrofoil from the port to Capri takes approximately 45 minutes.

-- Due to the high season, there are possible queues and long waiting times in the movements on the island of Capri.
+- Given the high season, lines and long waiting times are possible when traveling to the island of Capri.